Table of Contents Show

 9. What is the lowest credit score that would allow me to refinance my mortgage?

 No minimum credit score is needed for mortgage refinancing.
 The loan program and lender requirements will determine the terms.

 10. Obtaining a mortgage refinancing requires a good credit score, but what is the lowest score acceptable?

-There is no universally applicable minimum credit score for home refinancing, since this number is instead dependent on the lending institution and the particular loan program being used.
+There is no universally applicable minimum credit score for home refinancing since this number is instead dependent on the lending institution and the particular loan program you use.
 The average is between 620 and 680.